lcn2/calc/.github/ISSUE_TEMPLATE/calc-bug-report.md

     I.e., provide the command line you used to launch calc

 1. Calc commands and their output
-    Please provide any calc commands you entered on the the terminal.
+    Please provide any calc commands you entered on the terminal.
     Please provide the calc command line output inline as well.
     If the above is long, please attach a file.